The Daring Search for a Christian Mr. Right

 - Waiting for results without doing the work.

 Many Christian singles are taught the second type of waiting.
 Bad theology and bad teachings have serious consequences on people’s lives.
 I feel especially for women in their thirties who are in bondage to “sanctified passivity” and, as a result, grow out of their childbearing years unmarried.
 And if they dare become depressed about that, they’re lectured about contentment.
 I’ve seen that happen.

-(Except from my interview Unwanted Singleness, Getting Unstuck, and Following God in Dating at the Apply God’s Words Blog)
+(Except from my interview Unwanted Singleness, Getting Unstuck, and Following God in Dating: How She Changed Her Dating Strategy and Found Her Husband)

 Why Many Godly Christians Are Still Single into Their Late 20s